intuition-dev/intuDocs/doc/model.md

 ## ViewModel

 A ViewModel maps to a page/screen.
 A ViewModel should be named after a page and each page should have a ViewModel.
-(Rarely a page has 2 ViewModels, for example if there is a Tag/Component that is on more than one page/screen that has it's own ViewModel) So if there is a table in the screen/page, the ViewModel would have a public property of an array.
-If there is a form, the ViewModel would have a public property of an object that has the fieldsnames that map forminputnames.
+(Rarely a page has 2 ViewModels, for example if there is a Tag/Component that is on more than one page/screen that has it's own ViewModel) So if there is a table in the screen/page, the ViewModel would have a public property of an array or such.
+If there is a form, the ViewModel would have a public property of an object that has the fields_names that map form_input_names.
 And if there are 2 tables and two form, then the ViewModel has 2 public arrays and 2 public objects.
+So binding is easy.
+And each ViewModel should be discreet.

 The CRUD and Fetch() that ViewModel is just plumbing.